luis-borges/MyReads/README.md

 To get started developing:

-install all project dependencies with npm install start the development server with npm start
+* install all project dependencies with npm install
+* start the development server with npm start

 * It is also possible to use yarn

+** Use the localhost address: 3000 to view the project

 ## Developer
 ```bash